remarcmij/calculator-project-class8/README.md

 ## Project Assignment

-The goal of this project is to reverse engineer the functionality of the HP-35 calculator as a React application.
+The goal of this project is to reverse engineer the functionality of the HP 35 calculator as a React application.

 Optionally, the base HP-35 functionality may be enhanced with (portions of) the functionality of the later and more advanced, programmable HP-25 calculator, or even the capabilities of current HP graphing calculators.